 - Cross-system claiming for Legal and Juvenile Probation Costs.
 System expenditures for these services already exist.
 The only additional investment necessary will be related to the cost of establishing interagency memorandums of understanding, developing claiming protocols, implementing cost allocation strategies (which may require a random moment sample or other means to allocate costs to populations and activities), collecting and aggregating costs, and developing quarterly claims.
 Any reimbursement claimed should be reinvested into system improvement, service expansion, or staff capacity.
 It is important to note, title IV-E claiming for Legal and Probation costs are closely tied to the state's penetration rate, taking the steps required to increase the penetration rate will be vital to maximizing the potential of claiming for these activities. - Implement 1115 Waivers: Use 1115 Medicaid Waivers to implement innovative service delivery systems for adults with serious mental illness (SMI) and children with serious emotional disturbance (SED). - Expand Access to the Regional Behavioral Health System: As noted in both the Practice and Finance Models, existing surplus funding may be used to expand eligibility and access to services. - Provision of Concrete and Economic Supports to Families: The Work Group recommends investing surplus TANF funding to offer these supports to families experiencing financial hardship. - Development of a Community Prevention Pathway: As additional title IV-E funds are claimed for eligible activates, available state funds should be reinvested in the implementation of a community-based prevention strategy capable of reaching families before they become involved with the child welfare system.
 Such implementation may be phased in across the state based on the availability of funds and specific needs of communities.
-As the pathway is implemented, DHHS should look to leverage any public funds used by the local provider and determine whether it can be certified as match.
+As the pathway is implemented, DHHS should look to leverage any public funds used by the local provider and determine whether it can be certified as match. - Invest in the Development of Provider Capacity and Ability to Provide Evidence Based Practices: For prevention efforts to be successful, provider capacity must be developed in order to offer evidence-based practices, especially in rural or frontier areas of the state.
+As noted in this report, when clinical providers of evidence-based practices are training and being certified to provide service with fidelity to the intervention, they often are required to carry a limited number of cases.
+When staff are primarily reimbursed through billing for Medicaid eligible services, there is often not sufficient revenue to cover an agency's total cost.
+Investment will have to be made to develop capacity across the state in order to have the requisite number of clinicians capable of engaging and working with families.

 Priority Area 1: Enhance Title IV-E Federal Financial Participation were eligible for federal support through title IV-E. By 2005, the percentage had declined to 46 percent.
 Since then, the number eligible for federal financial assistance has continued to decline.
 Recent data indicates the average percentage of children eligible for federal assistance under title IV-E is approximately 41 percent.
-According to ChildTrends3, Nebraska has the lowest title IV-E eligibility rate in the nation, 18%.
+According to ChildTrends, Nebraska has the lowest title IV-E eligibility rate in the nation, 18%.